 About Paul

-Paul Abbott is a musician – you can find Paul’s website here and follow him on Twitter at @Pablovich.
+Paul Abbott is a musician – you can find Paul’s website here and follow him on Bluesky at @pablovich.bsky.social.
 Paul presents The Big Beatles Sort-Out, a podcast ranking all of The Beatles’s songs and other associated recordings, which you can find more about here, as well as the Ed McBain novel review show Hark!
 The 8th Precinct Podcast which you can find here, and novelty record appreciation show (Music For) The Head Ballet which you can find here.

 Buy A Book!